ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

      * Backup Speed: Faster
      * Restoring: Slower, Indexes have to be rebuilt from their definitions
    * ***Snapshot***
-     * Backed Up Data: The raw database data including the indexes - definitions and data
+     * Backed Up Data: The raw database data including the indexes (definitions and data)
      * Size of backup data: Larger
      * Backup Speed: Slower
      * Restoring: Faster, Indexes do not have to be rebuilt

 3. **Preferred Node** (Optional)
   * Select a preferred mentor node from the [Database Group](../../../../studio/database/settings/manage-database-group) to be the responsible node for this Backup Task
-  * If not selected, then the cluster will assign a responsible node (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties))
+  * If one is not selected, then the cluster will assign a responsible node (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties))
 {PANEL/}

 {PANEL: Backup Task - Content & Scheduling}